TheOdinProject/curriculum/ruby/basic_ruby/basic_enumerable_methods.md

 We will run through the enumerable methods that you will most commonly use and see out in the wild.
 This is certainly not an exhaustive list, so be sure to have a look at the [Ruby docs](https://docs.ruby-lang.org/en/3.3/) to see what else the [Enumerable module](https://docs.ruby-lang.org/en/3.3/Enumerable.html) offers.

-For all of the examples throughout this lesson, feel free to follow along in irb or [replit.com](https://replit.com/languages/ruby) (an online REPL environment) to get a better feel for how they work.
+For all of the examples throughout this lesson, feel free to follow along in irb or any online REPL environment to get a better feel for how they work.

 ### Lesson overview